telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### cancel

-Fires when the upload has been cancelled while in progress.
+Fires when the upload has been canceled while in progress.

 > The `cancel` event fires only when the Upload is in [async mode](/web/upload/modes#asynchronous-mode).